robinonsay/robinonsay.github.io/_posts/2018-11-28-facial-recognition_tutorial.markdown

 ---
 # Simple Facial Recognition using NumPy

 I have always been fascinated with signal processing, and facial recognition.
 I wanted to understand signal processing techniques on my own.
 As a result, I decided to attempt facial recognition using only NumPy.
-I'm not claiming that the following algorithm is efficient, original, or effective.
+I'm not claiming that the following algorithm is the optimal solution.
 The following guide documents my learning process

 ## Pick out the human face in the selfie
 I specifically chose selfies because the distance from the camera to the face would be relatively constant.
 This makes the recognition easier.
 I wasn't sure how to deal with the challenge of drastically varying distances.
 Maybe I'll attempt that in another tutorial, but for now we'll stick with selfies.